William Patalon III

 Today Bill is the creator and editor of Private Briefing.
 With his latest project, he takes you "behind the scenes" of his established investment news website for a closer look at the action.
 Members get all the expert analysis and exclusive scoops he can't publish… and some of the most valuable picks that turn up in Bill's closed-door sessions with editors and experts.

 Bill has a BA in Print Journalism from Penn State University, and an MBA in finance from the Rochester Institute of Technology.
-He lives near Baltimore with his wife Robin and son Joey.

 William'S LATEST HEADLINES